BBC Look North (Yorkshire and North Midlands)

 BBC Look North is the BBC's regional television news service for West, South and North Yorkshire and northern parts of Nottinghamshire and Derbyshire.
 The service is produced and broadcast from the BBC Broadcasting Centre at St. Peter's Square in Leeds with district newsrooms based in Bradford, Sheffield and York.

-Look North can be watched in any part of the UK (and Europe) from Astra 2E on Freesat channel 966 and Sky channel 956.
+Look North can be watched in any part of the UK (and Europe) from Astra 2E on Freesat channel 966 and Sky channel 954.
 The latest edition of Look North is also available to watch on the BBC iPlayer.

 Coverage area

 The Leeds programme covers the editorial areas of Radio Leeds and Radio Sheffield.
 Due to the size of North Yorkshire, the listenership of Radio York is covered by the geographically multitudinous Look North programmes from Leeds and Newcastle.

 The programme is available online through BBC iPlayer.
-In some (but not all) areas of North Yorkshire, impacted viewers may be able to re-point their aerial to the Emley Moor or Oliver's Mount Transmitter to watch the Leeds edition of Look North.
-Most viewers in Scarborough and some in Filey and Bridlington receive the Leeds edition from the relay transmitter at Oliver's Mount and in some cases, the Hull edition for East Yorkshire and Lincolnshire.
+In some (but not all) areas of North Yorkshire viewers have their aerials point to Bilsdale TV transmitter that broadcasts the Newcastle edition of Look North, however most viewers in the county point their aerial to the Emley Moor or Oliver's Mount Transmitter to watch the Leeds edition of Look North.
+Viewers in Scarborough and some in Filey receive the Leeds edition from the relay transmitter at Oliver's Mount.

 For viewers on Freesat, northern areas of North Yorkshire (DL, TS, and YO21/22 postcodes) are allocated Look North from Newcastle on BBC1 and ITV News Tyne Tees.
 YO7 and YO62 postcodes are allocated BBC Yorkshire and ITV Tyne Tees news services.

+North Nottinghamshire (Bassetlaw), northeast Derbyshire (Chesterfield), the eastern High Peak (Hope Valley) and northern area of the Derbyshire Dales (Tideswell and Hathersage) receive better signals from the Emley Moor transmitter rather than the Waltham transmitter which means Look North covers those areas.

+Some parts of the East Riding of Yorkshire (Goole, Pocklington and Market Weighton) and parts of Lincolnshire (Gainsborough and some western parts of Scunthorpe) get better television signals from the Emley Moor transmitter that broadcast the Leeds edition of Look North rather than the Belmont TV transmitter.
+However, most of those areas (except the Goole area, which has always received the Leeds edition on satellite channel 101), are given Look North broadcasting from Hull on Channel 101 through satellite television such as Freesat as default via the towns' postcodes.

+A small part of East Lancashire around Barnoldswick and Earby is also served by Look North.
+This area is served by a local transmitter in Skipton which is relayed from the Emley Moor TV transmitter.

+However, western parts of North Yorkshire including Settle cannot receive signals from the Emley Moor transmitter but instead get the Winter Hill transmitter the broadcast North West Tonight from Salford.